-On January 18, Personhood USA held a Presidential Prolife Form at the Hilton in Greenville, SC, hosting then presidential candidates Governor Rick Perry, Speaker of the House Newt Gingrich, Senator Rich Santorum, and Representative Ron Paul.
+On January 18, Personhood USA (now the Personhood Alliance) held a Presidential Prolife Form at the Hilton in Greenville, SC, hosting then presidential candidates Governor Rick Perry, Speaker of the House Newt Gingrich, Senator Rich Santorum, and Representative Ron Paul.
 Dan Becker, then the president of Georgia Right to Life, would go on to oversee several political victories for the defense of life in that state and later founded the National Personhood Alliance.
 He would literally write the book on Personhood and influence many other leaders in the movement.

 In June, 2014, the GOP primary ballot contained two advisory questions.
 One question was a personhood question, and it asked voters the following:

 Should Article I, Section 3 of the South Carolina Constitution be amended to include the following language?